Save on Drug Testing Kits for the Workplace

 All in all, stopping the problem at the source is the obvious solution to a safe workplace.

 Drug testing is only one component of a comprehensive drug-free workplace program.

-First of all include; A written policy that clearly outlines employer expectations regarding drug use.
-Train your supervisors on the signs and symptoms of drug use and their role in enforcing the policy.
-Educate your employees about the dangers of drug abuse.
-Finally provide counseling and referral services to employees struggling with drug problems with a Employee Assistance Program (EAP).
+What you need is a written policy that clearly outlines the employer’s expectations regarding abuse.
+Train your supervisors on the signs and symptoms and their role in enforcing the policy.
+Educate your employees about the dangers and, finally, provide counseling and referral services to employees struggling with substance abuse with an Employee Assistance Program (EAP).